Enrico Sertoli: Teaching career

 Sertoli was appointed Professor of Physiology in the Department of Anatomy and Physiology of the Secondary School of Veterinary Medicine in Milan at age 28.

-Sertoli was a modest man of strong character, a man untarnished by lust for personal recognition.
-He was a philosopher.
 His lecture at the opening ceremony of the academic year in 1872 at the Royal School of Veterinary Medicine in Milan stated that life includes the concept of form because life is not comprehensible without organs and organisms; and, knowledge of form is important because it graphically represents the laws according to which the processes of life take place.
 Form influences the manifestation of the vital properties of organized life substances.
 Knowledge of form must be extended to its extreme if (one) wants to reap the greatest possible benefits.

 Enrico Sertoli concluded his talk by exhorting his listeners to study histology.
-In somewhat bombastic tones, typical of the rhetoric of his time, he said: “Take courage, young scholars!
-Don’t be deterred by the difficulties you will encounter in studying such an important part of medical knowledge”.
+In somewhat bombastic tones, typical of the rhetoric of his time, he said: "Take courage, young scholars!
+Don't be deterred by the difficulties you will encounter in studying such an important part of medical knowledge".

 Retirement and death

 After 37 years of scientific study and didactic activity in Milan he ended his career and retired in Sondrio in 1907.
 He was not married, and he had no children.
 He died on January 28, 1910.
-Although Enrico Sertoli did not have the technology to discover the function of his “cellule ramificate,” given the right tools, he would likely have described their physiologic purpose.
+Although Enrico Sertoli did not have the technology to discover the function of his "cellule ramificate," given the right tools, he would likely have described their physiologic purpose.

 Thinking of how a remarkable intuition can fade into oblivion brings to mind sadder cases, such as Ignaz Semmelweis: the forerunner of antisepsis, he was rejected and forgotten by the scientific community of his time, only to gain his well-deserved place among the great names of medicine after his death.

 Contributions

 Sertoli's cells

 Sertoli is remembered for his 1865 discovery of the eponymous Sertoli cell.
 These cells line the tubuli seminiferi contorti of the testis, and provide nourishment and support for developing sperm.
-During the earliest stages of sperm development in the spermatic tubules, the germinal cells are called spermatogonia and they are located near the base of the “trunck” of Sertoli’s tree-like cells.
-As the germinal cell's differentiate, they are moved away from the base and into the branches of the “trees” and by doing so they become spermatids and ultimately spermatozoa.
+During the earliest stages of sperm development in the spermatic tubules, the germinal cells are called spermatogonia and they are located near the base of the "trunck" of Sertoli's tree-like cells.
+As the germinal cell's differentiate, they are moved away from the base and into the branches of the "trees" and by doing so they become spermatids and ultimately spermatozoa.